birnbaumlab/TCRAFT/README.md

 # TCRAFT
  TCRAFT is a a scalable and cost-effective platform for pooled assembly of synthetic TCR libraries.
-This software package assists with converting a table of TCR sequences inputted by the user into pools of CDR3 oligonucleotide sequences to order for the TCRAFT assembly process.
+This software package converts a table of user-inputted TCR sequences into CDR3 oligonucleotide pools to order for the TCRAFT assembly process.